-Contact your County Veterans Service Officer (CVSO) for application assistance.
-Find your CVSO at the website for the Minnesota Association of County Veterans Service Officers or by calling the Minnesota Department of Veterans Affairs LinkVet at (888) 546-5838.
+For more information or to make an appointment, contact your County Veterans Service Officer (CVSO).
+Find your CVSO at the website for the Minnesota Association of County Veterans Service Officers or by calling the Minnesota Department of Veterans Affairs at (888) 546-5838.

 7:00am - 8:00pm, Monday - Friday

 9:00am - 2:30pm, Saturday

 11:00am - 4:30pm, Sunday

 State of Minnesota

 This provider does not offer this service at other locations.